Algeria entry requirements for Indonesia passport holders

 3

-Submit your application and documents to the embassy or consulate.
-Some allow mail-in applications — check first.
-Pay the visa fee (cash or bank transfer, depending on the embassy).
+Submit your completed application and documents to the embassy or consulate.
+Pay the visa fee (amount varies — ask the embassy).
+You may need to attend an in-person interview, though this is not always required.

 4